franneck94/Vscode-C-Cpp-Runner/README.md

 You can select the folder by the quick pick menu from the status bar.
 ![TaskStatusBar](./media/FolderStatusBar.png)
 Besides that, you can also select a folder by right-clicking in the context menu.
-After selecting the folder, the icons for building, running, and debugging are shown.
 2️⃣ Select either debug or release mode for building the binary (debug is the default case).
 ![TaskStatusBar](./media/ModeStatusBar.png)
 3️⃣ Now you can build/run/debug the binary.